-Witnesses to a car accident are asked to provide a statement about what they saw before the accident occurred, as it was occurring and after.
+Witnesses to a car accident are asked to provide a statement about what they saw before the accident occurred, as it was occurring, and after.
 These statements can help corroborate your claims and the supporting elements of causation and liability, helping you prove the other driver was at fault.
-However, if a witness is not seen as credible, he or she may end up hurting your case rather than helping.
+However, if they are not seen as a credible witness, he or she may end up hurting your case rather than helping.

 In a personal injury claim, evidence comes in many forms, from police reports to witness statements, physical evidence, medical evidence and more.
 Having the proper medical evidence is key in proving your injuries, the cause and severity and includes every medical correspondence generated — from your initial doctor’s visit to your final treatment.

 If you have talked with a personal injury lawyer, you will notice that he or she uses legal “jargon” when speaking with you and others involved in your case.
 Some attorneys may explain the terms; however, others may not realize you do not know what they are talking about.
 For the lay person, it can be confusing so here are some common personal injury terms to know.

 A personal injury claim can require many different types of documents.
 Of course, what will be needed is based on the details of your specific accident or injuries, but this will help you understand what documents your attorney might need or may ask you for.

 When you are involved in a motor vehicle accident where the other driver is negligent, you have the right to pursue financial compensation from that driver.
 What happens when, instead of stopping, the other vehicle takes off and leaves the scene of the accident?

 When pursuing personal injury claims, you should be familiar with what types of evidence may be gathered and needed to help prove your claim.